I Am Mine

 "I Am Mine" is a song by American rock band Pearl Jam.
 Written by vocalist Eddie Vedder, "I Am Mine" was released on October 8, 2002, as the first single from the band's seventh studio album, Riot Act (2002).
 The song peaked at number six on the Billboard Modern Rock Tracks chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

-Origin and recording
+Writing and recording

 "I Am Mine" was written by vocalist Eddie Vedder in a hotel room near Virginia Beach, Virginia before the band's first show after the Roskilde tragedy in 2000.
 Vedder said that he wrote the song to "reassure myself that this is going to be all right."

-Composition

-Drummer Matt Cameron on "I Am Mine":
+Drummer Matt Cameron said of "I Am Mine":

 It seems like it has all the elements this band is known for: strong lyrics, strong hook, and a good sense of melody.
 It wasn't a really tough decision to have that be the starting point for the record.